 After you have created your free account, on the left side of your dashboard, you will see a button called “Edit domain and competitors” (illustration below).

-After you have finished entering competitor domain, click “Next” and Competitors App will find all relevant URLs of your competitor you can monitor.
+After you have finished entering the competitor domain, click “Next” and Competitors App will find all relevant URLs of your competitor, you can monitor.

 Click “Finish” first, and later subscribe to your competitor newsletters with the emails they mentioned in the alert.